 Note: With PRESERVE_NULL set, null strings are returned when the search pattern occurs at either end of the input string, or when the search pattern occurs multiple times sequentially.

 For complex splitting tasks, the REGEX keyword can be specified.
 In this case, Pattern is taken to be a regular expression to be matched against String to locate the separators.
 If REGEX is specified and Pattern is not, the default Pattern is the regular expression:

 '[ ' + STRING(9B) + ']+'

 which means “any series of one or more space or tab characters” (9B is the byte value of the ASCII TAB character).

 Note that the default Pattern contains a space after the [ character.

 The REGEX keyword cannot be used with the ESCAPE keyword.

-Note: If Pattern specifies a single multi-character separator pattern (as contrasted with a string of two or more individual separator characters), you must specify the REGEX keyword.
+Tip: If you want STRSPLIT to split on a multi-character separator pattern (instead of a list of two or more individual separator characters), you will need to use the REGEX keyword.